 Also nearby is Kangaroo Valley, a similarly lush and beautiful area.
 It’s a bit further south from the Highlands, but it also has lots of waterfalls and hikes, and you can kayak on the Kangaroo River.
 If you have time, definitely consider checking out Kangaroo Valley as well.

 For travelers in Sydney who want to see some Australian wildlife, this is an amazing place to go.

-This family-owned business is home to lots of local animals, including koalas, kangaroos, wombats, and more.
+This family-owned business is home to lots of native Australian animals, including koalas, kangaroos, wombats, and more.

 Animals are all treated with the highest level of respect and care.

 - Address: 7-11 Lawrence Hargrave Drive, Helensburgh, NSW

 - Hours: Open daily from 9:30 am to 5 pm

 - Website: https://symbiozoo.com.au

 Kiama is a truly gorgeous town in the Illawarra Region of NSW.

 Aside from stunning coastal walks and a quaint town center, Kiama is best known for its two blowholes.